It is estimated that about 70% of wedding photographers marketing their services in the UK are actually weekend amateur hobbyists.

 Once you’ve found someone you get on well with, and you love their work, and they are within your budget, don’t hesitate to book them.
 If they are good it’s unlikely your date will be available in their diary for long.

-There are some amazing photographers out there, choose well and you’ll have amazing memories that will last you a lifetime, good luck with your search.
+There are some amazing photographers out there, choose well and you’ll have fabulous memories that will last you a lifetime, good luck with your search.